 Course Assessment Information

-There are eleven course intakes for 2018, available monthly from February to December.
+There are eleven course intakes, available monthly from February to December.

 Duration and dates